FK Zlatibor Čajetina

-FK Zlatibor Čajetina (ФК Златибор Чајетина) is a professional football club based in Čajetina, Serbia.
-They compete in the Serbian First League, the second tier of the national league system.
+FK Zlatibor Čajetina (ФК Златибор Чајетина) is a football club based in Čajetina, Serbia.
+They compete in the Serbian League West, the third tier of the national league system.

 History

 In the 2013–14 season, the club won the Zlatibor District League with an amazing record, 25 wins and one draw (scoring 128 goals and conceding just six times in the process), thus earning promotion to the Drina Zone League.
 They spent the next two years in the fourth tier, before finishing first place in the 2015–16 edition, securing them a spot in the Serbian League West.
 The club won the third-tier championship in the 2017–18 campaign (being tied with Sloga Požega) and got promoted to the Serbian First League for the first time in its history.
 They also reached the Serbian Cup round of 16 in the same season, losing 1–0 to Čukarički.
 After spending two seasons in the second tier, the club finished in first place in the COVID-19-shortened 2019–20 season and earned promotion to the Serbian SuperLiga.
+They placed third from the bottom in their debut appearance in the top tier and suffered relegation back to the Serbian First League.